vmonteco/YAPT/README.md

 ### How does it work?

+The programm forks and runs each case and for each function in a subprocess.
+The output is captured and piped to parent process, just like the return value.
+These values are then interpreted and compared.
+If the subprocess exits with an error, then the exit status is interpreted.

+If every exit status was 0, leaks are tested after running every previous case directly in the parent process.

 ### How are the test files formated :

 These Test files are python files (obviously).